-Of the 4.4 million Australians who live with disability, almost 3.9 million people have a limitation on the core activities of communication, mobility or self-care, and/or a schooling or employment restriction.
+Of the estimated 4.6 million Australians who live with disability, approximately 88.5% or nearly 4.1 million people have a limitation on the core activities of communication, mobility or self-care, and/or a schooling or employment restriction.
 Of the total Australian population, it is estimated that:

-- 5.8% have a 'profound or severe core activity limitation' - 8.5% have a 'moderate or mild core activity limitation' - 1.4% have a 'schooling or employment restriction'.
+5.8% have a 'profound or severe core activity limitation'

+8.5% have a 'moderate or mild core activity limitation'

+1.4% have a 'schooling or employment restriction'.